 Deep Brain Stimulation (DBS) is also emerging as a treatment option and involves surgically implanting an electrode in the brain in areas thought to be affected by depression.
 This allows the patient to be given stimulating pulses of electricity in an effort to modify brain chemistry and the neural circuits involved in depression.
 The risks and limitations are similar to open stereotactic ablative surgery and include hemorrhage, infection, device malfunction and the lifelong need to replace the batteries that power the systems.

-Focused ultrasound has the ability to deliver precise, controlled, non-invasive tissue destruction in an area of the prefrontal cortex (Brodmann area 25) thought to be metabolically overactive in patients with major depression.
+Focused ultrasound has the ability to deliver precise, controlled, non-invasive tissue destruction in an area of the prefrontal cortex, which is thought to be metabolically overactive in patients with major depression.
 There is a potential for low morbidity and a reduced risk for adverse effects when compared to current invasive procedures.

 Tsai SJ.
 Transcranial focused ultrasound as a possible treatment for major depression.
 Med Hypotheses.
 2015 Apr;84(4):381-3. doi: 10.1016/j.mehy.2015.01.030.
 Epub 2015 Jan 31.